rummelsworth/vassal-module-kassala/ReadMe.md

 First and foremost, if you want to hack on this module (or do any Vassal module authoring at all), learn you some [Vassal Wiki](https://vassalengine.org/wiki/Main_Page) for great good!

 This repo's "vmod" folder contains all the assets for this Vassal module.
 There are two helper scripts, one for building the module file from the "vmod" folder and one for "unbuilding" it, i.e. recreating the "vmod" folder from the module file.
 So, if you update the module file, you should "unbuild" it into the repo.
+In the build script's default mode, the built module file is "watched" and unbuilt automatically when changes occur.
+If this mode is disabled or fails for any reason, you can manually run the "unbuild" script on the module file.
+Also, it's best to **always run this repo's scripts from the repo's root folder**.

 PowerShell Core v7.2.1 or later is strongly recommended if you want to use the "build" script.
 (I think v7.0.0 or later might be okay, but I've only tested down to v7.2.1.)
 PowerShell and early versions of PowerShell Core can produce incorrect zip archives that cannot be read on/by some systems, including Vassal Engine.